bitml-lang/bitml-doc/source/installation.rst

 To write a BitML contract, open the DrRacket IDE and put at the beginning of your file :code:`lang #bitml`.

-To learn mode about BitML, take a look at the directory :code:`examples` in the repository, or read :ref:`BitML in a nuthsell`.
+To learn more about the BitML toolchain, take a look at the :code:`examples` folder in the repository, or read :ref:`BitML in a nuthsell`.